dj-death/SimProX/views/player/help/manual_en.md

-What is MarkSimos?
+What is Stratege?
 ----------

 ### Overview

-MarkSimos is Business Simulation Game that allows you to run a company in a realistic, yet risk-free virtual environment with an intensive time frame.
+Stratege is Business Simulation Game that allows you to run a company in a realistic, yet risk-free virtual environment with an intensive time frame.

 Through stimulating team sharing and experiential learning encourages participants to create a CEO perspective and to get a well-rounded view of the firm and its functions.